The 8 Best Natural Hair Dyes Of 2021 — Drugstore, High-End & In-Between

-However, hair dyes have come a long way in recent years, with less-damaging ingredients, smarter formulations (meaning, the questionable ingredients are formulated at much lower levels), and better color payoffs.
+However, hair dyes have come a long way in recent years, with less-damaging ingredients, smarter formulations (meaning, the questionable ingredients are formulated at much lower levels or taken out altogether), and better color payoffs.
 "The hardest part of hair color is the balance between limiting the chemicals that have been found to be problematic and still making sure it's effective," says colorist Christine Thompson, co-founder of the hair salon Spoke&Weal about hair dyes.

 Matrix Biolage Plant Based Hair Color

 Made with an 83% plant-based color, these dye options are ideal for those who want to find nourishing botanicals in their formulas.
 The formulas are super simple, too: 10 ingredients or less in each shade.
 Plus, it comes in 20 diverse colors that range from a rich black to a vibrant strawberry blonde.

 Madison Reed At Home Color Kit

 Get everything you need all in one box: The kit is designed by professionals, so you know that they include all that you need for a successful at-home job.
 Simply take their thoughtful quiz for your perfect-match formula that's free of ammonia, PPD, resorcinol, parabens, phthalates, gluten, SLS, titanium dioxide.

 At Home Color Kit, Madison Reed (Price varies)